Publisher: Bonnie Edwards

-Jared MacKay crossed his bare feet on the top railing of the SandJack and slid his cap down to cover his face.
+Captain Jared MacKay crossed his bare feet on the top rail of the SandJack and slid his cap down to cover his face.
 He deserved this nap, worked hard for this nap.
 He wanted this nap more than anything else he could think of.

 But the unmistakable thrum of wheeled luggage on the dock intruded.
-He told himself to ignore it, to focus instead on the icy bottle between his fingers as it drizzled cold droplets of condensation onto his belly.
+He told himself to ignore the sound, to focus instead on the icy bottle between his fingers as cold droplets of condensation drizzled onto his belly.
 A chilly brew in his hand, the sun hot on his skin and the sound of the Caribbean lapping against the hull were all he needed to coax himself into sleep.

 He let everything go and prepared to settle in but the staccato tap of high heels joined the low rumble from the dock.
 He gave in to his curiosity, tilted his cap back just enough to look.
 He kept his eyes slitted against the sun and watched the sure advance of a seductive piece of woman.

 Minus the stilettos she’d be all of five foot two.
-Blond, good legs, athletic body.
+Blonde, good legs, athletic body.

 Tightly wound, tightly focused, tightly built.